JapanColorado/blog/_posts/2024-11-17-3b1b-problem-solving.md

 ### 5. Draw a picture (Have numbers?
 Make them coords!)

 Simple sketches often give meaning to arbitrary-feeling numbers.
-If you can make those numbers into coordinates in you sketch, even better!
+If you can make those numbers into coordinates within your sketch, even better!

 ### 6. Ask a simpler version of the problem